cuba-labs/db-per-tenant/README.md

 * Now all your persistent entities belong to the additional data store, so when you start the application server next time you'll get a warning about incompatibility between your data model (now using additional data store) and main database still containing tables for entities.
 Select the *Do not show this dialog again* checkbox and continue by pressing *Run server*.

-* At this point a user will not be able to work with your entities in the application because your additional data store points to non-existent database `dbpt_tenant` (rememeber, you have created `dbpt_tenant1` and `dbpt_tenant2`).
-So when opening an entity screen, the user will get an exeption like `PSQLException: FATAL: database "dbpt_tenant" does not exist`.
+* At this point a user will not be able to work with your entities in the application because your additional data store points to non-existent database `dbpt_tenant` (remember, you have created `dbpt_tenant1` and `dbpt_tenant2`).
+So when opening an entity screen, the user will get an exception like `PSQLException: FATAL: database "dbpt_tenant" does not exist`.

 * Now you should introduce routing of requests to appropriate databases - see the next section.